 While it may seem unconventional or backwards to what many people are doing, breast implant removal is actually more popular than you may think.
 In fact, as much as breast augmentation and enlargement is increasing, so too is breast implant removal.

-In some instances, it is purely a case where a woman changes her mind and decides she is no longer interested in having larger breasts, especially if it is at the cost of having a foreign object inside of her.
+Sometimes, it is purely a case where a woman changes her mind and decides she no longer feels the need to have larger breasts; especially if it is at the cost of having a foreign object inside of her.
 In other cases, it is because of this foreign object itself, whereby there is an implant malfunction.
 For example, some patients experience implant deflation, others report implant rupturing or wrinkling, and others still have to have the implants removed due to medical complications such as anaplastic large cell lymphoma or infection.

 For some women, the reason for removal is because they are no longer satisfied with the look and feel of their implants.
 With age, weight fluctuations, changing skin elasticity and pregnancy, the breasts can change as well, and the look may no longer be satisfactory.